Dmytro-Gidl/restaurant-spring-boot/docs/recommendation.md

    - An alternating least squares procedure learns latent factors for users and dishes, similar to the method popularised by Koren et al. (2009).
    - Predictions are the dot product of the corresponding factor vectors.

 The evaluation harness splits historical reviews into train and test sets and reports precision@k, recall@k and NDCG@k for both algorithms, enabling objective comparison.
+The `RecommendationEvaluator` Spring component keeps this offline check runnable from tests or a temporary command-line runner even though it is not wired into any UI flow.